chrisduvivier/ft_services/README.md

     - [ ] data persist after stop of service/crash for InfluxDB.

 - [ ] All your containers must restart in case of a crash or stop of one of its component parts.
-- [ ] Make sure that each redirection toward a service is done using a load balancer.
+- [x] Make sure that each redirection toward a service is done using a load balancer.
-- [ ] FTPS, Grafana, Wordpress, PhpMyAdmin and nginx’s kind must be "LoadBalancer".
+- [x] FTPS, Grafana, Wordpress, PhpMyAdmin and nginx’s kind must be "LoadBalancer".
-- [ ] Influxdb and MySQL’s kind must be "ClusterIP".
+- [x] Influxdb and MySQL’s kind must be "ClusterIP".
+(This is the default setting when not specified in yaml)
-- [ ] Other entries can be present, but none of them can be of kind "NodePort".
+- [x] Other entries can be present, but none of them can be of kind "NodePort".

 ## Minikube
 - How pods communicate (how each services will communicate): https://matthewpalmer.net/kubernetes-app-developer/articles/kubernetes-networking-guide-beginners.html#:~:text=Communication%20between%20pods%20and%20services,-One%20last%20communication&text=In%20Kubernetes%2C%20a%20service%20lets,Kubernetes%20runs%20inside%20every%20node.